 *** Unchanged text is omitted ***

-For all search space sets that a UE monitors PDCCH on the primary cell within a slot n, or within a group of Xs slots for a corresponding combination Xs,Ys, or within a span in slot n, denote by Scss a set of CSS sets, except for CSS sets provided by searchSpaceBroadcast or by searchSpace-Multicast, with cardinality of Icss and by Suss a set of USS sets and CSS sets provided by searchSpaceBroadcast or by searchSpace-Multicast with cardinality of Juss for scheduling on the primary cell.
+For all search space sets that a UE monitors PDCCH on the primary cell within a slot n, or within a group of Xs slots for a corresponding combination Xs,Ys, or within a span in slot n, denote by Scss a set of CSS sets, except for CSS sets provided by searchSpaceMCCH, searchSpaceMTCH or by SearchSpace in PDCCH-ConfigMulticast for DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI, with cardinality of Icss and by Suss a set of USS sets and CSS sets provided by searchSpaceMCCH, searchSpaceMTCH or by SearchSpace in PDCCH-ConfigMulticast for DCI formats with CRC scrambled by G-RNTI or G-CS-RNTI with cardinality of Juss for scheduling on the primary cell.
 The location of search space sets sj, 0≤j<Juss, in Suss is according to an ascending order of the search space set index.

 Denote by MScss(i)(L), 0≤i<Icss, the number of counted PDCCH candidates for monitoring for CSS set Scss(i) and by MSuss(j)(L), 0≤j<Juss, the number of counted PDCCH candidates for monitoring for search space set Suss(j).
 If a UE indicates three-BDforSSsetLinking and is provided for search space set sj, by searchSpaceLinking, a search space set si with si<sj, set MScss(j)(L)=2∙MScss(j)(L) if si and sj are CSS sets or set MSuss(j)(L)=2∙MSuss(j)(L) if si and sj are USS sets.